How long do solar panels last?

 To learn more, check out our article about whether solar panels are improving.

 Curious about the savings you could get from a solar & battery system?
-Click the button below, answer a few quick questions, and we’ll provide an estimate.
+Answer a few quick questions below and we’ll provide an estimate.

 Do solar panels degrade over their lifetime?